folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 ### Enable audio alerts

-Audio alerts can be turned on to signal to library staff when a checkout is successful or fails.
+Audio alerts can be turned on to signal to library staff when a checkout succeeds or fails.
 This setting is turned off by default.

 To enable audio alerts, select **Yes** from the drop-down list.
 Select your desired audio-alerts theme from the drop-down.